Houston Fibroids Logo

 Signs You May Have Adenomyosis

 Now, about one-third of women with adenomyosis have no symptoms, or only experience minor disruptions.
-Yet, for those who do experience effects, many of the symptoms of this condition are similar to fibroids, so getting a conclusive diagnosis can be difficult.
+Yet, for those who do experience effects, many of the symptoms of this condition are similar to fibroid symptoms, so getting a conclusive diagnosis can be difficult.

 • Heavy bleeding during the menstrual cycle